 Finish the day with a visit to Al Shallal, a traditional coffee shop where they serve shisha (famously called hubbly bubbly), gawa (Arabic coffee) and tea.
 Then go to the nearby Zal market where you will find locally woven carpets, antique silverware and coffee pots, all from Riyadh.
 If you have more time to spare, pass by the gold souks where you can find a wide range of gold and jewellery.

 Al Musmak Fortress

 The Al Musmak Fortress is the citadel that Abdul Aziz Bin Abdul Rahman Al-Saud captured in 1902 to regain control of the city.
 The fort, which dates from 1865, is built of mud bricks, with thick walls and imposing watchtowers.
-It is now a museum with an interesting collection of artefacts and photographs from a century ago.
+It is now a museum with an interesting collection of artifacts and photographs from a century ago

 Dairy production is concentrated around Al-Kharj in the south of Riyadh, where there are an estimated 120,000 head of cattle.
 Almarai has more than 24,000 cows on what is believed to be the largest dairy farm in the world.

 Just outside the capital is the ancient oasis town of Diraiyyah, dating from the 15th century and the spiritual home of the Al-Saud Family.
 The mud-brick buildings and palaces of ancient Diraiyyah have suffered the ravages of time but an extensive restoration programme is underway.
 Caves and palm trees abound in this town.

 The new King Abdul Aziz Historical Centre comprises a library, auditorium and the National Museum of Antiquities.
 Al Murabba Palace is also part of the centre and was built for King Abdul Aziz in 1934.
 It contains a series of rooms with displays of traditional handicrafts, weapons and furniture.